khadijaagha/snake/README.md

 CSS styling

-GIve or take a day in case of errors and code that takes longer to figure out.
+Give or take a day in case of errors and code that takes longer to figure out.

-Build/Code Process
+**Build/Code Process**

 I started off with having a render function, that upon reload will trigger the rendering of the game board, the snake, and the fruits as shown below, and is initiated right in the beginning so it is called to be rendered every time a new game starts:

 <img width="440" alt="Screenshot 2023-08-13 at 16 05 22" src="https://github.com/khadijaagha/snake/assets/130927994/69c16598-abe9-4f85-b6aa-f6e2f53e8681">